 The official recommendations issued in many countries are based on frequency of consumption and portion sizes for each food category.
 By adding per-portion nutrition labeling for all its retail brands, the Group seeks to provide consumers with an improved understanding of the nutritional benefits of its products.
-For pre-portioned products such as cheese slices, or products including a visual guide to portion size, the actual unit size (on or more units) is indicated on the product label so that the consumer can identify the appropriate portion and adopt smart and well-informed eating habits.
+For pre-portioned products such as cheese slices, or products including a visual guide to portion size like chocolate squares, the actual unit size (on or more units) is indicated on the product label so that the consumer can identify the appropriate portion and adopt smart and well-informed eating habits.

-For products that are not pre-portioned, the portion size is close to the recommended portion (30 grams of cheese) or the portion usually eaten as part of a balanced diet.
+For products that are not pre-portioned, the portion size is close to the recommended portion (30 grams of cheese) or the portion usually eaten as part of a balanced diet (40 grams of rillettes).